lemrey/sdk-nrf/doc/nrf/known_issues_lcs.rst

 .. rst-class:: v2-4-99-cs2

+When using the SAADC driver on the nRF54L15 PDK, it returns incorrect values for the gain setting different from ``1``.
+  The fix for this issue will be introduced in the next release.

+.. rst-class:: v2-4-99-cs2

+The UART output from the nRF54L15 PDK v0.2.1 and later version is corrupted when using the ``2.4.99-cs2`` release **Workaround:** The peripheral calibration data in FICR is not used by default in the ``2.4.99-cs2`` release.
+  You can change this by defining NRF_APPLY_FICR_TRIMS in the :file:`modules/hal/nordic_haltium/nrfx/mdk/system_nrf54l.c` file.
+  This solution resolves the UART baudrate issue.

+.. rst-class:: v2-4-99-cs2

 NCSDK-22925: Sampling in the Machine Learning application does not work in multicore configuration on the nRF54H20 No workaround for this issue at this point.